Sujoy7471/ExptM2/README.md

-# ExptM2
-Data related to M.Sc Long experiments of group B
+This Repository contains the data and analysis files related to the M.Sc Long experiments of Group B
+Members:
+Sujoy Karmakar
+Reyhan Mehta
+Rohit Sekhawat